Client

 Rehabilitation and extension of cultural centre with multipurpose hall and culture school

-The new Folkets Hus building is extended with a multipurpose hall, a cafeteria/lobby, kitchen, storage room, offices and practice room for the culture school and the youth club.
-The annex has its own loading area at the back of the plot, which helped release the architectural and organisational grip.
+The new Folkets Hus now includes a multipurpose hall, café/foyer, kitchen, storage areas, offices, and rehearsal rooms for the cultural school and youth club.
+A dedicated loading zone at the rear helped define both the architectural and functional concept.

-The old hall is very gently restored.
-The most important initiative is a new acoustically attenuated ceiling and curtains along the walls of the hall in order to dampen reverberation without changing the character of the room or taking attention away from the murals showing the class society and farming community of Sauda in the 1950s.
+The original hall has been carefully restored.
+Its most significant upgrade is a new acoustically dampened ceiling and wall curtains that reduce reverberation without altering the character of the room or detracting from the extensive murals depicting scenes from Sauda’s class society and rural culture of the 1950s.